ecmwf/odc/docs/content/tools.rst

 Tools
 =====

-**odc** provides several tools for manipulating and inspecting ODB-2 data from the command line.
+**odc** provides several tools for manipulating and inspecting ODB-2 data on the command line.

 .. note::